johnae/spook/README.md

    -c <config>, --config <config>
                          Expects the path to a Spook config file (eg. Spookfile) - overrides the default of loading a Spookfile from cwd
-   -w <dir>, --dir <dir> Expects the path to working directory - overrides the default of using wherever spook was launched -f <file>, --file <file>
-                         Expects a path to a moonscript file - this runs the script within the context of spook, skipping the default behavior completely
+   -w <dir>, --dir <dir> Expects the path to working directory - overrides the default of using wherever spook was launched -f <f>, file <f>      Expects a path to a MoonScript or Lua file - runs the script within the context of spook, skipping the default behavior completely.
+Any arguments following the path to the file will be given to the file itself.
    -s                    In entr mode, start the given utility immediately without waiting for changes first - can't be used with -o
-   -o                    In entr mode, exit immediately after running utility - can't be used with -s -h, --help            Show this help message and exit.
+   -o                    In entr mode, exit immediately after running utility - can't be used with -s -r <r>                Wait this many seconds for data on stdin before bailing (default 2 seconds, 0 ofc means don't wait for any data at all)
+   -h, --help            Show this help message and exit.

 For more see https://github.com/johnae/spook